New York Life has partnered with another very familiar name seniors are well aware of: AARP.

 AARP Funeral Insurance

-The AARP Funeral Life Insurance Program offers funeral life insurance for seniors between the ages of 50 and 80.
+The AARP Funeral Life Insurance Program offers funeral life insurance coverage for seniors between the ages of 50 and 80.
 Your spouse or partner is also eligible for coverage at age 45.
 If you live in New York, you and your spouse can apply if you are between 50 and 75.

 AARP has two options, simplified issue or guaranteed issue.
 Simplified issue is cheaper and doesn’t require a medical exam, but you have to answer health questions to get approved.
 If you answer “yes” to any of these questions, you won’t be approved for simplified issue life insurance through AARP: